Advertiser Disclosure

 Lastly, Western Canada is home to some of the best British Airways Executive Club sweet spots.

-In economy class, Vancouver to Tokyo on Japan Airlines can be booked for only 25,750 Avios one-way, while a flight to Hong Kong on Cathay Pacific can be had for only 31,000 Avios one-way, if you can find award availability.
+In economy class, Vancouver to Tokyo on Japan Airlines can be booked for only 25,750 Avios one-way.
+Just be aware of the hefty taxes and fees.

 2. The Prairies

-Sorry Saskatchewaners and Manitobans, but there just isn’t much going on in this part of the country, at least in terms of award program sweet spots.
+Unfortunately, for Saskatchewaners and Manitobans, there just isn’t much going on in this part of the country when it comes to award program sweet spots.

-There’s virtually no direct international traffic coming into any of the region’s major airports, meaning that any attempt to redeem your points will likely have to route through the bigger population centres to the east, west, or south.
+Aside from seasonal flights to sunny destinations in Mexico and the Caribbean and some flights to the United States, there’s virtually no non-stop international traffic coming into any of the region’s major airports, meaning that any attempt to redeem your points will likely have to route through the bigger population centres to the east, west, or south.

 That’s not to say that you can’t get good value for your points, but rather that there aren’t really any sweet spots that are particular to this region.